OutSystems/docs-product/src/ref/ui-patterns/mobile/data-grid-api-ref.md

 ErrorMessage
 :   Type: optional, Text.
     Message shown to the user when the value introduced is not valid.
-By default: &quot;Invalid [ColumnName]&quot;
+By default: `Invalid [ColumnName]`

 ### SetViewLayout { #Client_SetViewLayout }